-The American artist, Walter Montague (1934-2003), whose series, “Drowning Pretext” caused such a stir in the 1980s, had contrived an “expedition” into Northern Siberia and a hoax archaeological dig.
-Things had gone awry and Montague had disappeared in the late 90s.
+The American artist, Walter Merrill (1934-2003), whose series, “Drowning Pretext” caused such a stir in the 1980s, had contrived an “expedition” into Northern Siberia and a hoax archaeological dig.
+Things had gone awry and Merrill had disappeared in the late 90s.
 He’d abandoned the art world after the critics lambasted his work as ethically dubious.
-He’d blown all the money he’d acquired for the commission from a New York patron, an anonymous billionaire Montague described as a “busybody”.
-Montague was found twelve years later wearing a moustache and working as a concierge in a hotel in Moscow.
+He’d blown all the money he’d acquired for the commission from a New York patron, an anonymous billionaire Merrill described as a “busybody”.
+Merrill was found twelve years later wearing a moustache and working as a concierge in a hotel in Moscow.
 In his hoax archaeological series, he had managed to concoct some elaborate folklore and convinced some of the more gullible amongst the general public and press.
 He had partially enacted the uncovering of fake artefacts which were due to have been displayed at various museums and sites around the globe, but never were.
 He had manufactured a whole sub-Siberian ancient language and parchments illustrating pseudo-mythological scenery, but abandoned the project and “left art”, he said, to “join the tourist industry”.
 A journalist failed to track him down in 2012 but the rumour that he died in Mongolia of unknown causes was false.

 The alchemical wheel had done its revolutions.
 The parasites had been excised, beaten and flayed to death.
-The military-industrial complex hex was reversed.
+At the encampment the military-industrial complex hex was reversed.

 N for his sins was far less a man than a free number.
 Supernature had awarded him the ability to give names to the nameless but would not entertain those which proffered belief as an explanation for them, as though thought could ever be a reason for belief-driven action, as though behaviour could be fixed, signed, sealed and delivered by the fatalism of belief.